cch71/T27FundraisingWebApp/README.md

 Authentication has evolved since the original implementation.
 The original version used AWS Cognito.
 The next year it moved to Okta's Auth0 service.
 This was done to move towards an OAuth2 standard and move away from any vendor specific lock-in.
-Upon discovering Keycloak and Phase// allowed this system to become even more vendor neutral.
-This is due to Keycloak being offered by other vendors with an option to spin it up on a compute instance as a last resort.
+It later moved to Keycloak (hosted by Phase//).
+The app now uses a generic OIDC client so the provider is a configuration choice rather than a code dependency, and has moved back to AWS Cognito.

 ### AWS API Gateway